 High-Paying Niches (CPM: $15 - $50+):

-Tech Reviews: Viewers watching a review of a $2,000 laptop are likely to buy it.
+Tech Reviews: If someone is watching a review of a $2,000 laptop, they are probably about to pull out their credit card.

 Mid-Tier Niches (CPM: $4 - $10):

-Cooking & DIY: Advertisers are usually selling household goods or groceries, which have lower margins.
+Cooking & DIY: Advertisers here are usually just selling household goods or groceries.
+The profit margins are slim.

 Low-Paying Niches (CPM: $1 - $3):